 The Troll by Smug One

 Located in Holma, a suburb of Malmö, lies this fantastic 8-storey high Troll by Australian street artist Smug One.
 The artist is well known for his dynamic and often photo-realistic portraits which can be found all over the world.
-Now based in Glasgow he uses his adopted city as a blank canvas for his work too.

 Last Embrace Before Departure by D*Face

 Nearby the Troll is this pop-art mural by London-based street artist, D*Face.
-It also reminds me of some of the comic book murals that can be found all over Brussels (you can read about them here).
-He uses the term – aPOPcalyptic – to define his work, a blend of ‘pop art’ spliced with the fragility of life, and the use of popular culture as a theme.
+It really reminds me of some of the comic book murals that can be found all over Brussels.
+They are fun, nostalgic and full of storytelling adventures.

 Stairs and Ropes by Phlegm

-You can tell UK-born Phlegm’s work a mile off, his style is so distinct and this creation located on Stenhuggaregaten is no different.
-I love how he has incorporated the building’s design into this piece, with the creatures crawling under the windows and moving up its tall, narrow structure.
+I love how he has incorporated the building’s layout into this piece.
+The creatures crawling under the windows and moving up its tall, narrow structure brings alive this otherwise ordinary building.

 Magic Book by Natalia Rak

-Located in the western side of the Old Town (Gamla Väster) is this fantasy inspired mural by Natalia Rake , a young Polish street artist.
-This depiction of a girl opening up a book with octopus tentacles emerging from the pages appears to reveal the power that reading can have on our imaginations.
+It depicts a girl opening up a book with octopus tentacles emerging from the pages.
+The meaning is clear: the power that reading has on our imagination.
 As they say, imagination is limitless!

 Mural by Ola Kalnins

 Directly next to Natalia Rak’s mural you’ll find this brightly painted number by Malmö-born street artist Ola Kalnins.
+It’s much more abstract then other murals and this makes it stand out from the rest.

 I recently read an interview with him which I’d like to highlight.
 Here’s an extract:

-I’ve always thought public art is extremely important, but more so today than ever.
+“I’ve always thought public art is extremely important, but more so today than ever.
 We are constantly surrounded by advertisements, and it is as if the public doesn’t own the public space.
 It’s great to have art in your apartment or home, but it is not something that should only be enjoyed by the elite.
 Having art and culture in the public makes it something we consciously or subconsciously share.
 People need to feel a connection to our public space in order to give our society a soul.
-The biggest benefit of public art is that it brings a city to life, and brings people together.
+The biggest benefit of public art is that it brings a city to life, and brings people together.”

-Ola Kalnins
+– Ola Kalnins

 You can read the full interview here.

-Mural by Stink Fish
+Mural by Stinkfish

 Read more → Discover the best things to do in Malmö.